 “Our graduates are really in demand in any field that requires an engineering support function, and every aspect of modern life involves engineering to one degree or another,” says Warner.
 “So there’s a lot of opportunity out there.”

 Each of the four majors in the program—Electronic Engineering Technology, Mechanical Engineering Technology, Engineering Graphics Technology and General Engineering Technology—is focused on the needs of employers, so graduates can be sure they’ll be well prepared to enter the job market in their chosen fields.

 Warner and her fellow instructors work diligently to make sure students in the program are getting instruction in the latest technology so that the transition into the workplace will be a smooth one.

 Although careers in the world of engineering can be extremely rewarding, the cost of a degree at a four-year institution and the time commitment involved in pursuing a bachelor’s degree are major obstacles for some.

 A student attending PTC can expect to pay about half the tuition they’d owe at a four-year university.
 The college offers day and evening classes to help students schedule their coursework around existing responsibilities.
 To further offset the cost of attendance, PTC offers exemption credits toward an associate degree to high school students who’ve completed Project Lead the Way credits.

 For many students, the wide variety of options designed to increase the program’s accessibility make PTC a perfect fit.

 “We’re always working to make additional opportunities available to our students,” said Warner.
-“If you start here, you can get into the work force and earn a good salary after just two years in college, or you can save a lot of money on your bachelor’s degree by taking advantage of one of our transfer options.
+“If you start here, you can get into the workforce and earn a good salary after just two years in college.
+Or you can save a lot of money on your bachelor’s degree by taking advantage of one of our transfer options.
 Either way, Piedmont Tech is a great option for anyone interested in engineering.”